mdsahilak/KNearestNeighbour/README.md

 * The main pain point was that i could not just import scikit-learn or numpy or other Machine Learning and Mathematical libraries.
 So, i had to use custom implementations of random train_test split, accuracy calculations and euclidean distance calculation.

-* I could have used the wonderful [Swift For TensorFlow](https://github.com/tensorflow/swift) and its python interop feature, but that would require installing another toolchain and changing the build settings.
+* I could have used the wonderful [Swift For TensorFlow - S4TF ](https://github.com/tensorflow/swift) and its python interop feature, but that would require installing another toolchain and changing the build settings.
 Also, this is a very basic algorithm, so.

 * Also the unlike the python version, Swift does not have scikit's load_irirs() function to load the iris dataset.
 So i used a helper struct to hold the data and metadata.

 * That said, I think swift is the future of ML.
+Both the python and swift version look similar except for python's libraries part.
+That will all disappear as the S4TF ecosystem matures. #SwiftWorldDomination 😂👊 .